This accelerated learning and brain science course will:

 - Offer guidelines for easy implementation back on the job of the concepts discussed in class.

 Anyone in training knows that gray matter matters.
-The better we understand the human brain, the more able as course designers and classroom trainers we are to impart information that participants retain.
+The better we understand the human brain, the abler we are as course designers and classroom trainers we are to impart information that participants retain.

 This interactive training program introduces the rules of brain science and accelerated learning.

 During this workshop, we will examine guidelines for creating brain-friendly curriculum, explore techniques for putting participants where then should be (center stage), explain “chunking” content for easy understanding, explore dozens of activities for adding variety, and suggest techniques for incorporating touch, taste, sound, and smell in programming.

 At this program’s conclusion, participants should be able to:

-- Take advantage of latest available information about the brain as it relates to how people learn and retain information.
+- Take advantage of the latest available information about the brain as it relates to how people learn and retain information.

 - Explain preparation, presentation, practice, and performance and their importance in the learning process.